Isma-GoPo/Physics_simulator-Point_particles/docs/roadmap.md

 # Roadmap
 This is the roadmap of this repository.
 The features I want to be adding in a future.

-## Better plotting
-- Make position_history only return the array you want (faster)
-- refactor plotting function into more

-## configration settings
-- add a `settings.yaml` file that is used for definnig the simulation constants, etc.

 ## More functions and init spaces
 - Add solar system init
 - Add more functions